 served as the Assistant Director of National Programs and the Assistant

-English and an M.Ed. in Education.
+English and an M.Ed. in Technology in Education.
 Sabina is a member of the National

 Academic Advising Association (NACADA).

 Mike Matvichuk has been affiliated with Lesley since 1998, beginning as an adjunct